 See the juice that has collected at the bottom of the pan?
 Drizzle that over plain jasmine rice and you’ll understand why garlic, peppercorns, and cilantro roots are so loved by Thai cooks.

-Other recipes that contain this basic marinade paste:
+Other recipes that contain this basic aromatic paste:

 Gai Tod: Thai-style Fried Chicken